 Have you ever called to see a doctor only to be told the next available appointment is a month or more in the future?

 That shouldn't happen with your primary care provider, Lekawa says.
 The primary care doctor should be able to see you promptly for minor conditions.
 When selecting a PCP, ask about the doctor's hours and if the office has additional services, such as same-day appointments, walk-in care, extended hours (evenings and weekends) and an urgent care center.

 "We want to keep our patients out of the emergency room," she explains.
 "Having access to urgent care will help with that."

-At UC Irvine Health's two newest primary care offices, in Tustin and Orange, primary care doctors can refer their patients to specialists via a "fast track" system.
+At two of UC Irvine Health's primary care offices, in Tustin and Orange, primary care doctors can refer their patients to specialists via a "fast track" system.

 "We can definitely get our patients in to see specialists much quicker than if they call to make an appointment with a specialist," she says.